gonmf/dakilang/README.md

 This project implements a stable, iterative and space bound algorithm of unification of free variables, in depth-first search.
 At this point, the implementation details and algorithm are subject to change.

-Regardless of your familarity with Prolog or Datalog, Daki language has significant differences and omissions from both, also being a work in progress, so I have compiled the following language definition, structured by example.
+Regardless of your familarity with Prolog or Datalog, Daki language has significant differences and omissions from both.
+It is also a work in progress.
+For this reasion I have compiled the following short language definition, in the form of a tutorial with examples.

 ## Tutorial